Leading Trips for Rock Rendezvous

 Details you need to know:

-a) Obtain the campsite receipt, and the name of the person reserving the site, from Outdoor Events Coordinator, Jovie Havard.
+a) Obtain the campsite location and number and the name of the person who reserved the site; if you're not sure, ask the Event Coordinator, Jovie Havard.

 If you arrive late, site numbers are listed at the entrance booth under this person's name.

 b) On arrival, post the site numbers on the message board, to the right of the entrance booth.
-Numbers are only listed at the entrance booth on the first night of stay, so it is essential to post them for those arriving a day late.
+Site numbers are only listed at the entrance booth on the first night of stay, so it is essential to post them for those arriving a day late.

 c) Issue two car passes per site on a first come first served basis.
 If you don't obtain passes on arrival, get them at the entrance booth in the morning.
 Overflow parking is available outside the campground.
 Members without a pass can drop off their gear at the site and then park.